danwing/cidfi/draft-wing-cidfi.md

 ~~~~~

 When there are multiple CIDFI Network Elements on the network,
-multiple CIDFI-NONE attributes are sent in a single STUN Indication
+multiple CIDFI-NONCE attributes are sent in a single STUN Indication
 message.

 ## Initial Metadata Exchange {#initial-metadata-exchange}